Zoonoses

 Vet examining kitten

-More than three quarters of human diseases are zoonotic.
 Zoonotic diseases may be occupationally-acquired, but are not exclusively occupational diseases.
-Some zoonoses can cause serious disease in humans but have little or no effect on animals (e.g. verocytotoxin producing Escherichia coli O157), whereas others such as Rabies virus can cause serious disease in both humans and animals.
+Some zoonotic agents (biological agents which are likely to cause a zoonosis/zoonotic disease) can cause serious disease in humans but have little or no effect on animals (e.g. verocytotoxin producing Escherichia coli O157), whereas others such as Rabies virus can cause serious disease in both humans and animals.

 Transmission